callable-cloud/S3toIDoc/README.md

 ## How to use it

-First, fetch the S3 bucket that is not attached as Source Bucket.
+First, fetch the S3 bucket that is attached as Source Bucket.

 ```
 aws cloudformation describe-stacks --stack-name s3idoc